In this tutorial you will learn...|

 And that's it for my tutorial on autotiles!
 Hopefully you've had a bit of an insight into how they're made and used, and how the settings are set and used from

-within the database.
-My next tutorial will be on characters and battlers.
+tutorial.
+My next tutorial will be on character graphics.

 :: << Previous Tutorial ::